Who Wrote Hebrews? Did Paul?

 “I want you to know that our brother Timothy has been set free.
 If he arrives in time, he will be with me when I see you.
 Greetings to all your leaders and to God’s holy people.
 God’s holy people in Italy send you greetings” (Hebrews 13:23,24 NJB).
 His close friendship with Timothy, whose prison release is mentioned, and the fact that the letter was written in Italy, also fit well with what we know about both Paul and Timothy.

-Why isn’t the author named in the book?
+Why isn’t the writer named in the book?
 None of the other theories raised for other writers, such as for Apollos, or Barnabas, or Luke, or Acquilla and Priscilla, or Epaphras, or Silas, etc., have been able to explain the reason for the lack of the writer’s identification at the outset of the letter.
 (Priscilla can be ruled out by the fact that the writer refers to himself with a masculine gender participle at Hebrews 11:32: “There is is not time for me [masculine] to give an account” [NJB].)
 But Paul’s omission is obvious!—He was hated and despised with fanatical zeal in the Jerusalem and Judea area because of his miraculous gifts of the spirit, but most importantly, his gift of being able to prove that Jesus was the Messiah (Acts 9:20-30; 21:27-36; 23:12-21; 24:5-8).
 If Hebrews had had Paul’s name attached to it, it may not have even made it into Jerusalem, much less reached its intended recipients.
 So, for very good reason, it was anonymously written.

 Now, the 2nd strongest proof of Paul’s writership is the fact that in early manuscripts collections of Paul’s letters, Hebrews follows after Romans.
 This is the case with the Chester Beatty Papyrus P46, which was written about 200 CE, includes Hebrews in its collection of Paul’s letters.
 In fact, Hebrews wasn’t on either end of the scroll, as might be expected if it had another writer, but, being placed after Romans as the 2nd letter of the 9 letters that remain in the scroll is extremely strong proof of Paul’s writership.

 How about the difference in style between Hebrews and the thirteen letters which name Paul as the writer?
 Hebrews is written from the standpoint of a very well-versed Christian Jew to Jewish Christians who were very familiar with the Jewish system, but who had doubts, or were challenged, about the superiority of Christ and the New Covenant in comparison with Moses and the Old Covenant.
 Paul was very skilled at what God used him for: “I have become all things to all people, so that by all possible means I might save some” (1 Corinthians 9:21 NIV).
+This certainly fits the apostle Paul, who was extremely well-versed in the Hebrew Scriptures, and also in using those scriptures to prove that Jesus is the Christ (Acts 28:23).

 But the number one proof of Paul’s writership is in the internal evidence, and is something that is almost always overlooked by those who think someone other than Paul wrote it–it is something in the conclusion of all of his letters, including Hebrews!
 Every writer has certain habits, and even though the style of Hebrews is somewhat different than the other 13 letters that name Paul as the writer, which is due to the different subject matter and the situational background of the letter – there is one habit of Paul that marks every one of his 14 letters!
 Let’s look at the nearly identical phrase that is in the conclusion of each of his 14 letters: